Skip to main content

 Increasing rent for fixed-term tenants

 From 1 April 2025, you cannot increase the rent during a fixed-term agreement.
-You will only be able to legally increase the rent at 12-month intervals:
+Legally, you will only be able to increase the rent at 12-month intervals:

 • If you have a yearly fixed-term agreement, you can only increase the rent at the end of each 12-month term.

-• If you have a fixed-term tenancy of less than 12 months that ends but continues on a periodic basis, you must wait until the tenancy has lasted for at least 12 months before increasing the rent.
+• If you have a fixed-term tenancy of less than 12 months that ends but continues on a periodic basis. '(rolling' or 'month-to-month'), you must wait until the tenancy has lasted for at least 12 months before increasing the rent.

 You must also give your tenant at least three months' notice in writing of any increase.